oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Q: What is the total number we'll accept?**

-A: As many as we think we'll succeed, though GSoC/Outreachy admins may impose quotas.
+A: As many as we think we'll succeed, though GSoC admins may impose quotas.

 ## GSoC Proposal Template